merenlab/anvio.org/help/main/programs/anvi-run-hmms/index.md

 ### Saving the HMMER output

-If you want to see the output from the HMMER program (eg, `hmmscan`) used to annotate your data, you can request that it be saved in a directory of your choosing.
+If you want to see the output from the HMMER program (e.g., `hmmscan`) used to annotate your data, you can request that it be saved in a directory of your choosing.
 Please note that this only works when you are running on a single HMM source, as in the example below:

 <div class="codeblock" markdown="1">
 anvi&#45;run&#45;hmms &#45;c <span class="artifact&#45;n">[contigs&#45;db](/help/main/artifacts/contigs&#45;db)</span> \